DITAS-Project/policy-enforcement-engine/README.md

 mvn clean install
 ```
 Create a lib folder inside policy-enforcement-engine-api, and put there a jar of implementation of the policy-enforcement-engine-interface.
+dummy-policy-enforcement-engine/ folder can be used as an example for implementation of the policy-enforcement-engine-interface.

 Create distribution with:
 ```